Is Mnangagwa the most unpopular Zimbabwe leader since independence?

 Is there then any wonder he feels the need to bus crowds from all across the country for a rally in Zaka or Epworth or Chipinge?

-Actually, a truly confident leader is quite comfortable with smaller crowds - since these rallies are ordinarily targeted at a particular community (and its surrounds) in which it is held.
+Actually, a truly confident leader is quite comfortable with smaller crowds – since these rallies are ordinarily targeted at a particular community (and its surroundings) in which it is held.

-Quite frankly, had I been a presidential candidate, and held a rally in my hometown of Redcliff, for instance - I would be more than satisfied with a gathering of a few hundreds.
+Quite frankly, had I been a presidential candidate, and held a rally in my hometown of Redcliff, for instance – I would be more than satisfied with a gathering of a few hundred.

 Mnangagwa is fully aware that he lacks the necessary support for a resounding victory in a truly free, fair and credible election.